mlabs-haskell/apropos/README.md

 We can motivate this with an example, based on <https://github.com/nick8325/quickcheck/issues/98>:

 The [abs](https://hackage.haskell.org/package/base/docs/Prelude.html#v:abs)
-from Prelude is supposed to return the absolute value of a number.
+function from Prelude is supposed to return the absolute value of a number.

 Therefore, this function should always hold: